-5.1 Provisional Psychologists must wear appropriate garments consistent with the role of a psychologist.
+5.1 Staff and students must wear appropriate garments consistent with the role of a psychologist.

-6. MANAGEMNET AND OVERSIGHT
+6. CLIENT AND ROOM BOOKINGS

-- 6.1 The ISN Practice Placement Committee provides oversight of the strategic and operational matters of the ISN Clinics. - 6.2 The ISN Practice Placement Committee is chaired by the Dean. - 6.3 Management of provisional psychologists within ISN Clinic is the responsibility of ISN Clinical Programs coordinator, in collaboration with ISN Clinic Services Director and postgraduate coordinators.
+- 6.1 The ISN Practice Placement Committee provides oversight of the strategic and operational matters of the ISN Clinics. - 6.2 The ISN PPC is chaired by the Director of Clinical and Professional Programs and meets 4 times a year.
+Membership of the PPC is per the - 6.3 Management of the ISN Clinic is the responsibility of the Clinic Director, in collaboration with the Postgraduate Coordinator and the Placement Coordinators.